Consumer edition active

 Thiazide diuretics cause potassium to be excreted in the urine, so potassium supplements sometimes must be taken with a thiazide diuretic.

 Direct vasodilators dilate blood vessels by another mechanism.
-A drug of this type is almost never used alone.
-Rather, a vasodilator is added as a second or third drug when another drug alone does not lower blood pressure sufficiently.
+A medication of this type is almost never used alone.
+Rather, a vasodilator is added as a second or third medication when another medication alone does not lower blood pressure sufficiently.

 quizzes_lightbulb_red